TwanoO67/ngx-admin-lte/README.md

     }
   }
 ```
-Please remove any utilisation of it
+Please remove any utilisation of it.

 ### Menu service